 Dr. Christina Prather, Clinical Director

-Dr. Christina Prather, MD is an Internist and Geriatrician with the GW Medical Faculty Associates, Assistant Professor of medicine at The George Washington University School of Medicine & Health Sciences, and the Clinical Director of the GW Institute for Brain Health and Dementia.
-In her clinical practice, Dr. Prather is committed to providing the highest quality, patient-centered care to older adults and persons with cognitive disorders.
+Dr. Christina Prather, MD, FACP is Director of Geriatrics and Palliative Medicine at the George Washington University School of Medicine and Health Sciences, and the Clinical Director of the GW Institute for Brain Health and Dementia.
+In her clinical practice, Dr. Prather is committed to providing the highest quality, patient-centered care to older adults with cognitive disorders and helping individuals living with serious illness access symptom management and achieve their highest quality of life.
 Dr. Prather enjoys the privilege of serving as the Geriatric Liaison to George Washington University Hospital’s Center for Trauma and Critical Care where she cares for older adult during times of acute illness and injury with an emphasis on delirium, cognitive health, and maintenance of function.
 As the co-director of GW’s Geriatric Memory Evaluation and Treatment Clinic, she is committed to providing person-centered care for patients and families living with memory loss to optimize function and quality of life, focusing on what matters most to individuals and their loved ones.
 As an educator, she is a leader in geriatric and palliative medicine education and believes that all health care professionals should be able to identify and meet the unique needs of older adults and persons with cognitive impairment.
 Dr. Prather believes that geriatricians play an important role in supporting families in understanding their loved one's illness and that through education and research we can improve access to care and quality of life for all seniors and their families.

 Dr. Robert Turner II, Chair of Community Engagement Subcommittee